The Golden Age of Marketing Operations is Now — Here’s What to Know

-Lead value = Value of sales/total number of leads
+- Lead value = Value of sales/total number of leads or

 - Sales cycle: The length of time it takes for a lead to turn into a customer, including marketing and sales touchpoints.
 With more effective marketing operations, sales cycle will decrease.

 - Click-through rate (CTR): The number of instances an ad, link, or site is clicked on versus the number of impressions.
 High CTRs reflect well-placed, persuasive copy.

 - CTR = total number of clicks/number of impressions

 - Revenue generated by channel: The total revenue generated by a specific marketing channel during a given period, i.e., paid social, email marketing, GoogleAds, etc.

 - Revenue generated by marketer: The total revenue generated by marketing activities per marketing employee during a given period.

 - Return on marketing investment (ROMI): A subcategory of ROI, ROMI measures the effectiveness of a marketing campaign.
 Hopefully, your ROMI exceeds 100%.

 - ROMI = (revenue – marketing expenses/marketing expenses) X 100